willymcallister/willymcallister.github.io/_articles/source-transformation-example.md

 The resistor value is the same for the Thévenin and Norton forms, $\text R_\text T = \text R_\text N$.

-Convert Thévenin to Norton by setting $\text I_\text N = \text V_\text T / \text R_\text T$.
+Convert Thévenin to Norton: set $\text I_\text N = \text V_\text T / \text R_\text T$.

-Convert Norton to Thévenin by setting $\text V_\text T = \text I_\text N \, \text R_\text N$.
+Convert Norton to Thévenin: set $\text V_\text T = \text I_\text N \, \text R_\text N$.

 Thévenin and Norton forms are *equivalent* because they have the same $i$-$v$ behavior from the viewpoint of the output port.

 ## General strategy

-Think about using source transformation when the problem asks you about a single voltage or current for one specific component.
+Think about source transformation when the problem asks you about a single voltage or current for one specific component.
 Everything besides that one component is a candidate for source transformation.

 The **one rule**: Don't include the component with the requested $i$ or $v$ in a source transformation.

 The general strategy,
 * Read the problem carefully.
-Identify what is being asked for.
+Identify what is asked for.
 * Scan the circuit.
 Look for the familiar pattern of the two forms,
   * Thévenin form is a voltage source in series with a resistor.
   * Norton form is a current source in parallel with a resistor.